askmeegs/build-a-platform-with-krm/5-hosted-resources/partC-existing-resources.md

 Up to now, we've used Config Connector to generate *new* hosted resources, in both Compute Engine and BigQuery.
 But if you remember way back in part 1, we used Terraform to initially bootstrap the demo environment.
 This included creating multiple GKE clusters, a set of Secret Manager secrets, some IAM resources, and multiple Cloud SQL instances for dev, staging, and prod.

-For this final demo of the series, let's learn how to bring existing Google Cloud resources into the management of Config Connector, via gcloud and Config Sync.
+For this final demo of the series, let's learn how to bring those existing Google Cloud resources into the management of Config Connector, via gcloud and Config Sync.

 1. [Install the Config Connector tool](https://cloud.google.com/config-connector/docs/how-to/import-export/overview#installing-config-connector) and ensure it's in your PATH:

 ```
-config connector version
+config-connector version
 ```

 Expected output: